henatan99/private-events/README.md

 rails db:migrate
 ```

-You then interract with the program from rails server on the web by
+You then interact with the program from the Rails server on the web by

 ```
 rails s